OpenFeature Angular SDK

 provider: yourFeatureProvider,

-// domainBoundProviders are optional, mostly needed if more than one provider is needed
+// domainBoundProviders are optional, mostly needed if more than one provider is used in the application.

 domainBoundProviders: {